 Financial support after a stroke

 Coping with the aftermath of stroke can be tough.
-If you have had a stroke, you and your family may suddenly be faced with financial difficulties, especially if you are no longer able to work or need to buy specialist equipment.
-People tell us that this is a real worry.
+If you had a stroke, you and your family may suddenly have financial difficulties, especially if you are no longer able to work or need to buy specialist equipment.
+We understand how difficult this can be.

 The benefits system is complicated and different in different parts of the UK, so it's always best to get advice from a specialist in this area.
 Your local Citizens Advice can help, as can many other organisations.
 Take a look at the organisations listed in our leaflet Benefits and financial assistance.